 Let me start by saying that I FULLY support the organic food movement!
-I think it is a wonderful thing for our health.
+There is plenty out there that really gives the movement a good name, like this drinking chocolate, I think it is a wonderful thing for our health.
 The point of this article is not to make you start buying conventional food but to make you more aware that organic food is not ALWAYS healthy.

 Over the last decade the organic food movement has gained a lot of steam.
 You can find most of your favorite conventional products in organic form.But before gobbling them up in the name of health there are a few things you need to know…